BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group/2024-07-20 Investigating the campaigns of Lazarus Group targeting developers and companies/campaign-info.md

+# Investigating the campaigns of Lazarus Group targeting developers and companies

 # Investigation

 This investigation focus into suspicious campaigns targeting developers, employers, and companies, which have been linked to the North Korean state-sponsored hacking group, Lazarus.
 The findings were published on Medium